4 courses offered in the Institute of Criminology

 The modules cover a range of topics and use a range of delivery styles including seminars, lectures, symposia, practical exercises and project work.
 Reading lists are provided for each session, giving required and suggested further reading.

-Student support materials are also available via a virtual learning environment (VLE).
+Student support materials will also be available via a virtual learning environment (VLE).

 Applied Criminology, Penology and Management - MSt